 Music in Combination with an Outside Field (B.M.)

-This program lets you combine music with a series of courses in another area of study -- for example, business, journalism, integrated marketing communications, computing, or theater.
+This program lets you combine music with a series of courses in another area of study—for example, business, journalism, integrated marketing communications, computer science, and theatre.
 You’ll have maximum flexibility to tailor your degree to suit your interests and career plans.
 About half of your courses will be in music; the other half will be a combination of liberal arts study and courses in your chosen outside field.

 A Comprehensive College Experience